01BurKaTan01/lem-in/README.md

 - `Lx` represents an ant, where x is the ant number.
 - y, w, o represent room names.

+## Algorithms Used

+In our project, we used Breadth-First Search (BFS) and Bhaskaracharya Handri (Bhandri) algorithms to ensure that the ants find the fastest path.

+- **BFS (Breadth-First Search)**: This algorithm finds the shortest path by searching the graph layer by layer.
+Starting from any source, it visits all neighboring nodes until it reaches the target node.
+- **Bhandri Algorithm**: This algorithm is used to find the most efficient paths, especially in more complex and tangled colonies.

 ## Movement Rules

 1. At the beginning, all ants are in the room `##start`.